Discrete global symmetries and dynamics of emergent fermions: Introduction

-The motivation to study the effect of global symmetries is at least two-fold.
-First, the classification of (weakly interacting) topological superfluids and superconductors depends on global symmetries such as TRS \cite{Schnyder08,Kitaev09,Qi10,Teo10}.
-For example, in two dimensions superconductors with no global symmetry (i.e. {\em breaking TRS}) are classified by the integer group $Z$, while superconductors {\em with TRS} are classified by the $Z_2$ group.
-Thus, one should expect that TQCPs with different global symmetries to be assigned to quantum phase transitions between topological states and topologically trivial states.
-Second, at more conventional quantum critical points involving order-disorder transitions, global symmetries play a central role in determining their universality \cite{Sachdev}.
-Therefore, it is also natural to investigate the roles of global symmetries at TQCPs beyond the standard Landau paradigm.

-The key concept here is that it is global symmetries at TQCPs that define the degrees of freedom at low energies \cite{Zhou22}.
-For example, if apart from the particle-hole symmetry no other symmetries are present, generically the low energy effective field theory should only consist of a minimum $n=2$ or two-component real fermion fields in its fundamental representation.
-This case of no global symmetries can also be named as the case of $Z_1$.
+The key concept here is that it is {\em discrete global symmetries} at TQCPs that define the degrees of freedom at low energies \cite{Zhou22}.
+For example, if apart from the emergent particle-hole symmetry no other symmetries are present, generically the low energy effective field theory describing the TQCPs should only consist of a minimum $n=2$ or two-component real fermion fields in its fundamental representation.
+This case of no global symmetries can also be named as the class of $Z_1$ \cite{symmetries}.

-If there do exist discrete global symmetries, the effective field theory should consist of $n=2N$-component Majorana fermions with $N>1$.
-In particular, if only a $Z_2$ global symmetry such as TRS is present, we have an $n=2N=4$ real-fermion field representation for TQCPs.
-The differences in $2N$, the degrees of freedom near TQCPs, dictate the structure of effective interactions, which in turn determines the universal behavior of thermodynamic and transport quantities in the quantum critical regime.
+If there do exist discrete global symmetries, the effective field theory should consist of $n\geq4$-component real fermions.
+In particular, if only a $Z_2$ global symmetry such as time-reversal symmetry (TRS) is present, we have an $n=4$ real-fermion field representation for TQCPs.
+The differences in $n$, the degrees of freedom near TQCPs, dictate the structure of effective interactions, which in turn determines the universal behavior of thermodynamic and transport quantities in the quantum critical regime.
+In our studies, we have found two distinct classes of scaling behaviors of thermal transport: (1) the $Z_1$ class without global symmetries where $n=2$; (2) the class with $Z_2$ or higher discrete global symmetries where $n\geq 4$.
+Below we will focus on $Z_1$ ($n=2$) and $Z_2$ ($n=4$) cases only, as the conclusions on the cases with discrete global symmetries higher than $Z_2$ symmetries remain the same as that for the $Z_2$ case.
+We also note that the low energy degrees of freedom only depend on the presence or absence of discrete symmetries, but does not depend on whether the symmetry is unitary or anti-unitary.